-The approach of Water for Cameroon is to partner with local communities.
+The approach of Water for Cameroon is to work with our trusted partners in Cameroon.
 Health education is provided, to raise awareness of the importance of clean drinking water, and wells are dug and bio-sand filters are provided to ensure the availability of such water.
 Local people are trained, too, to maintain the wells thus dug.
 Throughout the importance of good working relationships is a key emphasis.

 As a Christian charity, all is done with God’s glory in view and out of the conviction that lasting transformation in human experience comes from the Gospel of the Lord Jesus Christ.

 The Water for Cameroon Boards role is to oversee the programme with regard to the requirements and governance of a registered charity.
 The Programme Facilitator reports into the Water for Cameroon Board:

 Philip was 40 years in the Department of Social protection, including working in the International Unit for the final 9 years.
 Philip is now actively engaged in the leadership of Grace Bible Fellowship since his retirement in 2010.
 Philip also visited the Team in Cameroon in 2012.